paulrougieux/cobwood/paper/paper.md

 # Summary

+Forest Sector Models provide quantitative insights into how policy changes, resource scarcity or climate impacts propagate through international forest products markets.
-Managing forest ecosystems effectively requires long-term foresight into global wood markets.
-This planning relies on macroeconomic forest sector models spanning multiple countries over extended time periods.
-The cobwood package introduces a panel data structure based on labelled N-dimensional arrays from the Xarray package, including output storage to NetCDF files.
-The comprehensive metadata for country, product, time coordinates along with units enhances source code clarity and facilitates model inspection.
-To demonstrate cobwood's practical application, we present a reimplementation of the Global Forest Products Model (GFPMx).
+These models balance demand, trade and wood supply in each country and project future market dynamics over decades.
+The cobwood package provides a labelled data structure that enhances code clarity and facilitates model inspection compared to traditional approaches.
+To demonstrate cobwood's application, we present a reimplementation of the Global Forest Products Model (GFPMx).
 The reusable data structure positions cobwood as an ideal component for integration into a greater modelling tool chain.

 # Statement of need

 Trees grow over decades or centuries and wood markets can be very localized.
 Yet markets for processed wood and paper products are interconnected through global trade networks.
-To understand how trade barriers, resource scarcity, or climate change affect the forest sector, economists rely on macroeconomic models of the forest sector.
+To simulate the effect of policy changes, forest economists rely on macroeconomic forest sector models.
 These models operate in static and dynamic phases.
 The static phase balances supply and demand within a single year.
 The dynamic phase projects future demand and supply driven by exogenous factors like GDP growth and changes in the forest stock.

-Forest Sector Models exist to provide quantitative insights into how policy or environmental changes propagate through international forest product markets.
 Several global forest sector models currently exist, including the Global Forest Products Model (GFPM)[@buongiorno2003global], the European Forest Institute Global Trade Model (EFI-GTM)[@kallio2004global], the Global Forest and Agriculture Model (G4M)[@gusti2020g4m], the Global Forest Trade Model (GFTM) [@jonsson2015global] and an adaptation called Timba [@tifsm2025].
 There are also multiple regional and national forest sector models.

-These macroeconomic models organize market datasets as panel data with country and time dimensions, containing information on production, consumption, and trade for products such as roundwood, sawnwood, wood panels, pulp, and paper.
-However, current modeling software often lacks proper panel data structures, instead using partial labeling approaches with unclear variable names that make source code difficult to interpret.
-Many models are not open source, and limited data labeling makes model outputs difficult to reuse.

-The cob wood library addresses these structural and transparency limitations.
-It provides an open-source Python interface for organizing forest sector datasets as labelled, multi-dimensional arrays using the Xarray library.
-These arrays represent trade flows, production, and consumption with explicit country, product, and year dimensions.
-Metadata and dimension names are stored directly within datasets (both in memory and on disk) making model inputs and outputs easier to interpret and share.
+Current modelling software often uses partial labelling approaches with unclear variable names that make source code difficult to interpret.
+Many models are not open source, and limited data labelling makes model outputs difficult to reuse.
+The cobwood library addresses transparency limitations by organizing forest sector datasets as labelled multi-dimensional arrays with explicit country, product, and year dimensions.
+Metadata and dimension names are stored directly within datasets (both in memory and on disk), making model inputs and outputs easier to interpret and share.

 By standardizing data representation and exposing model internals, cobwood facilitates collaboration beyond forest economics.
-Adjacent research fields such as forest management, vegetation dynamics, and life cycle analysis rely on projections of roundwood harvest and wood product consumption.
-A transparent and interoperable modelling framework enables these communities to reuse, and extend existing models to simulate new drivers and analyse new policy questions.
+Adjacent fields such as forest management, vegetation dynamics, and life cycle analysis rely on projections of roundwood harvest and wood products consumption.
+An interoperable python package enables these communities to reuse and extend existing models to simulate new drivers and analyze new policy questions.

 # Input, output